by Maria Coffey

 Time is the one thing they don’t have.
 In May 1982, Joe Tasker and his partner Peter Boardman disappear on the east-northeast ridge of Mount Everest.
 This is the same area where George Mallory and Sandy Irvine lost their lives trying to make the first summit of Everest in 1924.

-This book is a poignant story of a woman coming to terms with a terrible loss.
-Ultimately Maria realizes that all lives are lived on a fragile edge that can change to tragedy in heart beat.
+This is a poignant story of a woman dealing with a terrible loss.
+Ultimately, Maria realizes that all lives are lived on a fragile edge.
+Life can turn tragic in a heartbeat.
 The key is to appreciate what you have and be grateful day by day.
-This book also offers a different perspective on the world of mountaineering and a vivid travelog on Tibet and its remoter areas.

 The Author: Maria Coffey